-Both MSM and MBA programs allow for specialization.
-In addition to gaining knowledge through a generalized business curriculum, students who choose to specialize can gain enhanced expertise and knowledge in a particular field, such as business analytics, finance, or supply chain management.
+Both the MSM and MBA degrees allow for specialization.
+In addition to a core business curriculum, students who choose to specialize can gain enhanced expertise and knowledge in a particular field, such as business analytics, finance, or supply chain management.

-On the other hand, the Online MBA program at Ohio University consists of 26 credit hours of core classes, including strategy and management of operations.
-Students can then choose from eight MBA concentrations: accounting, business analytics, business venturing and entrepreneurship, executive management, finance, health care, operations, and supply chain management, and strategic selling and sales leadership.
+The Online MBA program at Ohio University consists of 26 credit hours of core classes, including strategy and management of operations.
 Each MBA concentration requires nine credit hours.
-Thirty-five credit hours are needed to graduate.
+Thirty-five total credit hours are needed to graduate.

-A key benefit of an MSM degree is students can graduate with stackable graduate business certificates, meaning they can customize their study to pursue and earn multiple certificates toward their MSM degree.
-Those enrolled in the Ohio University Online MSM program have the opportunity to complete three graduate business certificates before graduation.
+A key benefit of an MSM degree is that students can graduate with stackable graduate business certificates, meaning they can customize their study to pursue and earn multiple certificates toward their MSM degree.
 Students can also complete additional certificates in the future, which allows them to diversify their skill set.
-In contrast, while an MBA program is more in-depth, students who choose this track focus on one concentration.

 Distinguish Your Career

 You may be a recent college graduate or a working professional who is interested in enhancing your career.
-In both cases, completing an advanced business education — such as an Online Master of Science in Management or Online Master of Business Administration from Ohio University — can provide you with the hard and soft skills to qualify for rewarding managerial roles.
+In either case, completing an advanced business education — such as an Online MSM or Online MBA degree from Ohio University — can provide you with the hard and soft skills to qualify for rewarding managerial roles.
 Most students find they can graduate with either of these degrees in as few as two years.